 - Emotional regulation improves progressively

 When routines are inconsistent, the child must continuously adapt to different rules, schedules, and expectations.
-This adaptation doesn't always show up as crying or tantrums: it often appears as tiredness, irritability after transitions, or difficulty concentrating at school.
+That adaptation doesn't always show up as tears or tantrums: it often appears as tiredness, withdrawal, or difficulty concentrating at school.

 What "consistency" means (and what it doesn't)

-One of the most common misunderstandings about routines in shared custody is thinking both homes need to be identical.
+One of the most common misunderstandings about routines in co-parenting is thinking both homes need to be identical.
 That's neither realistic nor necessary.

 Consistency refers to the stability of a few key anchors, not uniformity across every habit.
 The anchors with the greatest impact are: